 'I neglect people.
 There are not that many people I really care about.
 I don't call my friends and I can just completely forget what someone told me.
 For example, my first wife once told me something that was very important to her and it had taken her a long time to get to that point - and then I completely forgot about it.
 I find it very bad that I am hardly interested in others, find myself self-centred.
 I consider that a flaw in my character; other people care much more about others, I think.

 Love from others is hard for me to receive.
 It feels like I don't deserve it, like it is misplaced.
 Maybe something in me has been cut off.
-Your first relationships have a big influence on your later relationships, so if something has gone wrong or been difficult in those, chances are that it will also be difficult in your later life.
+Your first relationships have a great influence on your later relationships, so if something has gone wrong or been difficult in those, chances are that it will also be difficult in your later life.
 There is definitely a connection there.'

 8. What are you most ashamed of?

 'I am full of shame.
 I am ashamed of myself, of my existence.
 All my books are about shame, though I wasn't aware of it at first.
 That what I just told you about my former girlfriend, yes, I am deeply ashamed of that.
 And rightly so, because I shouldn't have done that.
-I see shame as a good thing; it's a social mechanism that keeps you in place in relation to others.
+I see shame as a good thing; it is a social mechanism that keeps you in place in relation to others.
 If you do something wrong, you feel it inside and then don't do it again.

 But too much shame can also paralyse you.
 In companies, I usually don't say anything for that reason.
 Only when I know people can I talk without shame.
 That is also why I write: then I am in a shame-free zone.
 Only when I stop, do I feel ashamed of what I have written.
 Right now, I'm working on something I feel no shame about, so that's probably a bad sign.
 Then it usually lacks quality, I haven't given enough of myself.
 It is precisely when it feels stupid and ridiculous that you move into unprotected, unsafe territory.
 And that's exactly where writing should take you.'